simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

        made to settings that ``simp config`` automatically determines will be ignored.

+#.
+When the questionnaire is finished and you are prompted with ``Ready to
+   apply?``, enter ``yes`` to continue.

+   * This will apply changes to the system, which may take some time.

    ..
 NOTE::

-      Once ``simp config`` has been run, three SIMP configuration files will be generated:
+      After ``simp config`` is applied, three SIMP configuration files will have been generated:

       #. ``/root/.simp/simp_conf.yaml``: File containing  all your ``simp
          config`` settings; can include additional settings related to ones